-It is a type of gestational trophoblastic disease (GTD for its acronym in English).
+It is a gestational trophoblastic disease (GTD for its acronym in English).

 What is it?
-It is a rare type of tumor that most often affects pregnant women and is called Gestational Choriocarcinoma.
+It is a rare type of tumor that most often affects pregnant women, called Gestational Choriocarcinoma.

 Choriocarcinoma is the most aggressive form of ETG (gestational trophoblastic disease) due to its rapid growth and metastatic potential.

 Partial moles and PSTT (placental bed trophoblastic tumor) rarely lead to choriocarcinoma.
-Choriocarcinomas can occur after any type of pregnancy, usually in the first year, although there have been cases of choriocarcinoma after an interval of 35 years after pregnancy.
+Choriocarcinomas can occur after any pregnancy, usually in the first year, although there have been cases of choriocarcinoma after 35 years after pregnancy.

 Patients present symptoms similar to those of the hydatidiform moles, but gynecological symptoms may be absent in up to a third of the cases in those with metastases.
 The disease can metastasize to any place: lungs, brain, liver, skin, heart, etc.

-– Brain metastases present with seizures, focal neurological signs, intracerebral hemorrhage or signs of elevated intracranial pressure.
+– Brain metastases present with seizures, focal neurological signs, intracerebral bleeding, or signs of elevated intracranial pressure.

 – Liver metastases may cause local pain or referred pain in the tip of the right shoulder.

-Although these symptoms or characteristics are not exclusive of ETG, it is an important differential diagnosis that should be considered in women of childbearing age who have metastases of unknown primary origin and that can be easily confirmed by serum hCG and tumor biopsy.
+Although these symptoms or characteristics are not exclusive to ETG, it is an important differential diagnosis that should be considered in women of childbearing age who have metastases of unknown primary origin, which can be quickly confirmed by serum hCG and tumor biopsy.

-The high level of hCG can also cause thyrotoxicosis and ovarian lute teak cysts.
+The high hCG level can also cause thyrotoxicosis and ovarian lute teak cysts.

 What causes it?

-Choriocarcinoma is formed when the cells that were part of the placenta in a normal pregnancy become cancerous.
-It can occur after a spontaneous abortion, abortion, ectopic pregnancy or molar pregnancy, when an egg is fertilized, but the placenta develops into a mass of cysts instead of a fetus.
+Choriocarcinoma is formed when the cells part of the placenta in a normal pregnancy become cancerous.
+It can occur after spontaneous abortion, abortion, ectopic pregnancy, or molar pregnancy, when an egg is fertilized, but the placenta develops into a mass of cysts instead of a fetus.

 What are the symptoms?

 If the choriocarcinoma is in the vagina, it could cause bleeding.
-If it has spread to the abdomen, you may also feel pain or pressure there.
-If it has spread to other parts of your body such as the lungs or the brain, you can see:
+If it has spread to the abdomen, you may also feel pain or pressure.
+If it has spread to other parts of your body, such as the lungs or the brain, you can see: